Freedom of Information Publication Scheme

 - Higher Education – leads the Libraries strategic relationships with the UK Higher Education sector.
 Head of Department - Maja Maricevic

 - Public Engagement & Learning – leads and develops the Library’s strategic direction for public and learning audiences.
 This department is responsible for the management and operation of the Library’s public programme and exhibitions.
 Head of Department - Roger Walshe

 - Research Engagement – leads the Library’s strategic engagement with researchers and develops Library services to meet their needs.
-This department is also responsible for the management and stewardship of the Library’s Humanities & Social Science material, and the Library’s Science, Technology and Medicine material.
+This department is also responsible for the management and stewardship of the Library’s Humanities & Social Science material, and the Library’s Science, Technology and Medicine material as well as the operation of the Library’s Business & IP Centre.
 Head of Department - Jude England

 - Accounting – provides financial services to the Library, including financial and management accounting, financial planning, treasury and cash management and account payable and receivable functions.
 Head of Department - Mick Wilkin